Hack-Weekly/cerulean-lion-headless-cms/README.md

 <H1> Project Overview </>

-  <P> Cerulean Lion is tasked with building a function headless CMS website, with a decoupled front-end and back-end. </P>
+  <p> Cerulean Lion is tasked with building a function headless CMS website, with a decoupled front-end and back-end. </p>

 <H2> Tech Stack </H2>